Channel migrant deaths ‘underscore’ need for Rwanda plan, says Sunak

 The cost of putting each migrant on a plane is expected to reach £11,000 while Rwanda will get £20,000 for each asylum seeker relocated there and a £120 million top-up once 300 have arrived.

-“We introduced the Rwanda Bill to deter vulnerable migrants from making perilous crossings and break the business model of the criminal gangs who exploit them.

-“The passing of this legislation will allow us to do that and make it very clear that if you come here illegally, you will not be able to stay.

-“Our focus is to now get flights off the ground, and I am clear that nothing will stand in our way of doing that and saving lives.”
+He said the Government’s focus was now on getting flights off the ground “and I am clear that nothing will stand in our way of doing that and saving lives”.

 Mr Sunak has insisted he will not let the European Court of Human Rights block flights to Rwanda.